foxfoot/XML-to-HTML-converter/README.md

 # XML to HTML converter
 xml2html is a tool running on Linux.
 It converts an XML file to HTML file in a table format.
-The output file is like this:
+See the example of the `output.html`.
+In browser the output file looks like this:
 ![Image of CD Catalog HTML table](./Result.png)

 ## Versioning
 0.1

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See `Build` and `Run` for usage.

 ### Prerequisites

-GCC which supports C++ 17.
+GCC on Linux which supports C++ 17.

 ### Build
 ```